metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ### Standard Delegate

-As mentioned above, the Standard Delegate is a mere wrapper around spl-token delegates.
+As mentioned above, the Standard Delegate is a wrapper around spl-token delegates.
 Whilst we could simply send instructions to the Token program directly, this delegate aims to offer the same API on Token Metadata regardless of the Token Standard.
+Additionally, Standard Delegates are able to lock/unlock assets which is not possible with native spl-token delegates.

 Here are some key properties of the Standard Delegate:

 - This delegate does not work with Programmable Non-Fungibles.
 - The Delegate Authority can transfer the asset to any address.
 Doing so will revoke the Delegate Authority.
 - The Delegate Authority can burn the asset.
 - The Delegate Authority can lock the asset — also known as "freezing" the asset on the Token program.
 Until the Delegate Authority unlocks (or "thaw") the asset, the owner cannot transfer it, burn it, or revoke the Delegate Authority.
+This is specific to the Standard Delegate and cannot be done with a native spl-token delegate.
 - When used with fungible assets, an amount greater than 1 can be provided to specify the number of tokens to delegate to the Delegate Authority.

 {% dialect-switcher title="Work with Standard delegates" %}